Abstract

 In photography, editing, typically by removing the outer edges of the image.
 This process may happen in the darkroom or on a computer.

-An artistic movement begun in 1907, when artists Pablo Picasso and Georges Braque together developed a visual language whose geometric planes and compressed space challenged the conventions of representation in painting.
+Originally a term of derision used by a critic in 1908, Cubism describes the work of Pablo Picasso, Georges Braque, and those influenced by them.
+Working side by side, they developed a visual language whose geometric planes and compressed space challenged what had been the defining conventions of representation in Western painting: the relationship between solid and void, figure and ground.
 Traditional subjects—nudes, landscapes, and still lifes—were reinvented as increasingly fragmented compositions.
-Its influence extended to an international network of artists working in Paris in those years and beyond.
+Cubism’s influence extended to an international network of artists working in Paris in those years and beyond.

 A person, symbol, object, or place that is widely recognized or culturally significant to a large group of people.